Health Systems Engineering Laboratory logo header

 Optimal Nurse Staffing and Skill-Mix Decisions in Inpatient-Care Settings

 The objective of this research is to develop model-driven staffing strategies for nursing care delivery in inpatient care settings.
-Traditionally, nurse-to-patient ratios have been used to staff inpatient care units, which specify the number of patients that can be safely supervised by a nurse.
+Traditionally, nurse-to-patient ratios have been used to staff inpatient care units, specifying the number of patients that can be safely supervised by a nurse.
 However, patients often require different levels of care based on the severity of their medical conditions.
-Furthermore, not all care tasks need the support of highly trained registered nurses and thus hospitals often employ nursing staff with different skill levels for cost-saving purposes.
-The heterogeneity in patient-mix and nursing skill-mix can potentially render ratio-based staffing strategies ineffective.
+Furthermore, not all care tasks require the support of highly trained registered nurses; therefore, hospitals often employ nursing staff with different skill levels for cost-saving purposes.
+The heterogeneity in patient mix and nursing skill mix can potentially render ratio-based staffing strategies ineffective.
 We incorporate this heterogeneity into staffing decisions using systems engineering approaches.
-In particular, queueing theory and discrete-event simulation techniques are used to determine optimal nursing skill-mix configurations that minimize staffing costs while ensuring timely delivery of care.
+In particular, queueing theory and discrete-event simulation techniques are used to determine optimal nursing skill-mix configurations that minimize staffing costs while ensuring the timely delivery of care.

 Contact: Ehsan Salari, Ph.D.